 1/2 tsp.
 Korean pepper flakes

-To begin, preheat oven to broil and select “HI”.
-Line a baking sheet with parchment paper, place a cooling rack on top and set aside.
+To begin, preheat the broiler and set to “HI”.
+Line a baking sheet with parchment paper and set aside.

-Now, pat salmon dry and rub with ghee on the flesh side of the salmon.
-Season with a mixture of the Old Bay seasoning and Korean pepper flakes.
+Now, pat salmon dry and rub the ghee on the flesh side of the salmon.
+Season with a mixture of the Primal Palate New Bae seasoning and Korean pepper flakes.
 Then transfer the salmon fillets to the prepared baking sheet.

-Transfer the salmon to the oven and broil for 7-10 minutes (depending on your oven).
-Remove from the oven, let it rest for about 3 minutes, and serve with roasted veggies and fresh lemon juice.
+Transfer the salmon to the oven and broil for 10 minutes (maybe longer depending on the size of your fillet).
+Remove from the oven, let it rest for about 3 minutes, and serve with roasted veggies or a salad and fresh lemon or lime juice.

-Broiled salmon also pairs well with a creamy yogurt sauce or pesto.
+Broiled salmon also pairs well with a creamy yogurt/mayo based sauce or pesto.